 The waiting room receptionist will keep you updated while your child is in surgery and with any other updates you might need.

 The surgeon will talk to you as soon as the surgery is over.
 The anesthesiologist also will talk with you once your child is resting comfortably in the Post Anesthesia Care Unit (PACU).
-You will be able to see your child about 15 to 30 minutes later.
+You will be able to see your child soon after she arrives in the PACU.
+A Texas Children's team member will escort you to the PACU.
 Please understand that siblings and other visitors younger than 14 years old are not allowed in the PACU.
 They also should not be unattended in the waiting room, so please make arrangements to have your other children supervised by an adult.